JoshuaKGoldberg/Goldblog/content/blog/empty-dom-interfaces/index.md

 ### Diagnostic Messages Quotes

-The original proposed diagnostic message looked like this:
+The original proposed diagnostic message addition looked like this:

 ```json
 "...
 Try changing the `lib` compiler option to include 'dom'."
 ```

-A [piece of feedback](https://github.com/microsoft/TypeScript/pull/43007/files/3e595a5f6baac097780e6ecb3d23ec9869d6dd4d#r585149336) requested using a consistent quoting style.
+One [piece of feedback](https://github.com/microsoft/TypeScript/pull/43007/files/3e595a5f6baac097780e6ecb3d23ec9869d6dd4d#r585149336) requested using a consistent quoting style.
 It was noted that other diagnostic messages don't have a consistent style; for now, we went with single quotes consistently.

 ```json